OlgierdL/iinf/README.md

 The script ```compare.py``` is viable to be run in an IDE or directly executed.

-Beforehand, it requires installing rna-tools and HBPlus. rna-tools can be installed using the following installation guide: https://rna-tools.readthedocs.io/en/latest/install.html Next, its path should be added to the PATH environment variable in Linux (export PATH="$PATH:<path_to_rna_tools_scripts>").
+Beforehand, it requires installing rna-tools and HBPlus.
+ The rna-tools can be installed using the following installation guide: https://rna-tools.readthedocs.io/en/latest/install.html Next, its path should be added to the PATH environment variable in Linux (export PATH="$PATH:<path_to_rna_tools_scripts>").